prometheus-operator/prometheus-operator/Documentation/api.md

 ## AlertmanagerStatus

-Most recent observed status of the Alertmanager cluster.
+AlertmanagerStatus is the most recent observed status of the Alertmanager cluster.
 Read-only.
 Not included when requesting from the apiserver, only from the Prometheus Operator API itself.
 More info: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |